danbev/learning-quantum-computing/physics.md

 When something is traveling near the speed of light then the classical forumla for momentum does not hold true, instead the momentum of a photon is:
 ```
-E² = m₀²c⁴ + p²c²    m₀=is the rest mass, p=the momentum of the partical squared
+E² = m₀²c⁴ + p²c²    m₀=is the rest mass, p=the momentum of the particle squared

-light has no rest mass
+Light has no rest mass so the first term of the above addition becomes 0:
 E² = m₀²c⁴ + p²c²
 E² = 0 + p²c²
+E² = p²c²
+√E² = √p²√c²
+E = pc

 E = hf